 Powder coating is the most durable finish you can put on an alloy wheel.
 Done properly, it outperforms paint in every relevant metric — chip resistance, hardness, chemical resistance, and longevity.
 But done poorly, it fails faster than a cheap rattle can.
 The difference is almost always in the preparation.

 This guide covers the full process from start to finish: stripping, outgassing, cleaning, masking, application, cure, and clear coat.
-It applies to any powder coat formulation, but if you're running wheels outdoors on a daily driver, you want a Super Durable polyester — more on that below.
+It applies to any powder coat formulation, and there's some great options to chose from - more on that below.

 Why Powder Coat Your Wheels?

 The mechanical properties of a properly cured powder coat are genuinely impressive.
 It's applied as a dry electrostatic spray, then melted and chemically cross-linked in a curing oven, forming a continuous, seamless film.
-There are no solvents, no brush marks, no orange peel from poor spraying technique.
-The cured film is harder than most paints and bonds chemically to the substrate rather than sitting on top of it.
+There are no solvents, (care about sustainability?
+Check.
+Don't want your workers breathing in solvents - not to mention the smell?
+Check.)
+The cured film is tough, durable and when done right, looks phenomenal.

 For wheels specifically, the relevant advantages are: resistance to brake dust (which is corrosive), resistance to stone chips from road debris, tolerance of the heat cycles that come from repeated braking, and the ability to withstand wheel cleaning chemicals that would strip most paint finishes over time.